Silent Generation: As children and adolescents

 As a cultural narrative, the Silent Generation are described as children of the Great Depression whose parents, having revelled in the highs of the Roaring Twenties, now faced great economic hardship and struggled to provide for their families.
 Before reaching their teens, they shared with their parents the horrors of World War II but through children's eyes.
 Many lost their fathers or older siblings who were killed in the war.
-They saw the fall of Nazism and the catastrophic devastation made capable of the nuclear bomb.
-When the Silent Generation began coming of age after World War II, they were faced with a devastated social order within which they would spend their early adulthood and a new enemy in Communism via the betrayal of post-war agreements and rise of the Soviet Union.
+They saw the fall of Nazism and the catastrophic devastation made capable by the nuclear bomb.
+When the Silent Generation began coming of age after World War II, they were faced with a devastated social order within which they would spend their early adulthood, and a new enemy in Communism via the betrayal of post-war agreements and rise of the Soviet Union.
 Unlike the previous generation who had fought for "changing the system," the Silent Generation was about "working within the system."
 They did this by keeping their heads down and working hard, thus earning themselves the "silent" label.
 Their attitudes leaned toward not being risk-takers and playing it safe.
 Fortune magazine's story on the College Class of '49 was subtitled "Taking No Chances".
 This generation was also heavily influenced by the transformations brought about by the Golden Age of Radio, the rise of trade unions, the development of transatlantic flight and the discovery of penicillin during their formative years.